gretkierewicz/dissertation/README.md

 ###20/01/2020

 - FIX / Plans Serializer validation for employee's pensum limit will now work with PATCH method correctly
+- Utils / Exchanged conv_pk_to_str function for SlugRelatedField

 ### To be done: